wwwtyro/isosurface-generator/README.md

 # isosurface-generator

-A JS generator function that returns a list of vertices describing an isosuface given a density and level.
-Since it's a generator function, you can perform this expensive calculation in such a way that allows you to keep your UI responsive.
+A JS generator function that returns a mesh describing an isosuface given a density and level.
+Since it's a generator function, you can perform this expensive calculation in a way that allows you to keep your UI responsive.

 [DEMO](https://wwwtyro.github.io/isosurface-generator)